 In telling us a bit of villain Franz Ego's back story, Dr. Kopak tells us that Ego was responsible for the influenza pandemic of 1918.
 That statement doesn't mean much to us today, but if you can imagine reading in a Superman comic that Lex Luthor was responsible for the development of the AIDS virus in the 1980's, then you might understand that author William Ritt was putting Franz Ego on a breathtaking level of pure malice that would resonate strongly with any reader old enough to remember those dark days.
-To quote from Stanford's page on the pandemic:
+To quote from

 The influenza pandemic of 1918-1919 killed more people than the Great War, known today as World War I (WWI), at somewhere between 20 and 40 million people.
 It has been cited as the most devastating epidemic in recorded world history.
 More people died of influenza in a single year than in four-years of the Black Death Bubonic Plague from 1347 to 1351.